BethGoder/BethGoder.github.io/_posts/2017-04-21-EggplantCannon.markdown

 ![The fan.
 Pick a card, any card.](/images/fan.png)

+[The fan.
+Pick a card, any card.]

 I practiced the fan for hours, and I still can't get it right.
 I go too slowly or quickly, the cards clump up, and I can never get a satisfying grip.
 The first time I asked someone to draw a card, the whole deck went spinning out of my hand.

 I'd like to blame my tiny hands, but I imagine the real problem is my lack of practice, knowledge, dedication, and talent.
 But also, I have really tiny hands.

 ![My hands are the tiny ones.](/images/tinyhands.png)

+[My hands are the tiny ones.]

 The next move is the double-lift.
 Surprisingly, I found the lift easier than the fan, although I can only manage a satisfactory lift one out of every ten times.

 ![I am holding two cards.
 This is a secret!](/images/doublelift.png)

+[I am holding two cards.
+This is a secret!]

 This trick never goes right for me.
 I'm still trying to get that darn fan to work, and I'm not comfortable with the double-lift, either.

 It turns out, learning a magic trick is hard.
 Learning to do it well is even harder.
 To master a trick, magicians have to be incredibly dedicated.
 I'm in awe of what they do--not only by the effects of their tricks, but by their mastery of a craft.

 ![In which the author learns she is not cut out to be a magician.](/images/droppingcards.png)

+[In which the author learns she is not cut out to be a magician]

 But as for me, I think I'll stick to writing.